Skip to main content

 • Each script gets a public/private key pair

-• Digital signatures validate legitimate subscriptions
+• Digital signatures verify legitimate subscriptions

-• ProGuard obfuscation protects your code
+• ProGuard obfuscation protects your code from decompilation

-2. A First-Class Developer Experience (Kotlin-First)
+A Kotlin-First Developer Experience

 Why Kotlin?

-• Strong typing
+• Strong typing and null safety

-• IntelliJ & Android Studio support
+• IntelliJ and Android Studio support

 • JVM ecosystem

-• Clean coroutine-based asyncs
+• Clean coroutine-based async patterns

-• NotificationComponent (including Discord & Telegram webhooks)
+• NotificationComponent (including Discord and Telegram webhooks)

 • PreferenceComponent for local persistence

-• UserInteractionComponent for prompts/dialogs
+• UserInteractionComponent for prompts and dialogs

-• LoggingComponent Logging with structured logs
+• LoggingComponent with structured logs

 • LicenseComponent for subscription verification

-3. Auto-Generated, Dynamic Configuration UIs
+Auto-Generated Configuration UIs

 interface MyScriptConfig : ScriptConfiguration {